-A father has passed away and his estate has been divided when someone comes forward who claims to be the son or daughter of the deceased.
+It is possible that when a father has passed away and his estate has already been divided, someone comes forward claiming to be his son or daughter.
 Apparently, the deceased fathered this child without anyone (possibly not even the deceased himself) knowing about his or her existence.

-In the case where a child has not been specifically recognised (and was not born during the marriage of the biological parents), the relationship between the child and the biological father is not recognised under family law between the child and the biological father.
-As a result, the child does not inherit by operation of law following the father’s death, nor is he or she entitled to the forced share in the estate.
+In the case where a child has not been specifically recognised (and was not born during a marriage of the biological parents), the relationship between the child and the biological father is not recognised under Dutch family law.
+As a result, the child cannot inherit by operation of law following the father’s dead, nor is he or she entitled to the forced share in the estate.

 Since the law changed in 1998, the courts have nearly always granted claims by illegitimate children.
 The circumstances in which the child was conceived are no longer of relevance to the court.
 In the eyes of the law, all that matters is that the man fathered the child.

-In case the father is still alive, extracting DNA is very straightforward, although the father is under no obligation to consent to DNA sampling.
+In case the father is still alive, extracting DNA is fairly obvious, although the father is under no obligation to consent to DNA sampling.